arc53/DocsGPT/docs/pages/Developing/API-docs.md

 .then((res) => res.text())
 .then(console.log.bind(console))
 ```
+**Response**

-In response, you will get a JSON document like this one:
+In response, you will get a JSON document containing the answer,query and the result:
 ```json
 {
   "answer": " Hi there!
 How can I help you?\n",